swas-kar/Neural_Style_Transfer/README.md

 We have referred to the paper [Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) for understanding the underlying principles.

+## Features

+- Apply the style of famous artworks to your photos.
+- Adjustable style strength.
+- Supports multiple image formats.
+- Easy to use command-line interface.

-## Example Screenshots
+## Important :
+1. The notebook demonstrates the PyTorch version utilizing the CUDA GPU available on Google Colab for executing the neural style transfer.
+2. However, the app version runs on TensorFlow as the loading time without GPU support was not practical for user purposes, which required patience for up to 30 minutes of loading.
+3. For completeness and project fulfillment, we have also uploaded the PyTorch version of app.py in the branch called `pytorch`.
+4. We have referred to the paper [Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) for understanding the underlying principles.

+### Examples
 Here are a few examples of the style transfer in action:

-### Examples
+1. Tensorflow version
 ![Example1](/data/examples/example1.jpeg)
 ![Example2](/data/examples/example2.jpeg)
 ![Example3](/data/examples/example4.jpeg)
 ![Example3](/data/examples/example.jpeg)

+2. Pytorch Version

 ## Features